mkewest/HOI4-AI-Reference-Data/database/content/ai_strategy.md

 ```

 Provinces qualify for an AI area if they are in any specified continent OR any specified strategic region (OR logic, not AND).
 Multiple AI areas can contain the same province - they are not mutually exclusive.
 Debug mode hover displays all AI areas containing a province.

+## AI Faction Theaters

+Faction theaters (`common/ai_faction_theaters/*.txt`) partition strategic regions into AI-manageable buckets shared across a faction.

+Key fields:
+- **regions**: Strategic region list defining the theater footprint.
+- **preferred_countries**: Countries the theater is optimized around to prioritize allied fronts.
+- **can_skip_first_region**: Allows starting from later regions when the first is invalid or already secured.
+- **ai_will_do / cancel**: MTTH-style blocks controlling adoption or abandonment.
+- **connectivity**: Hints for linking adjacent theaters for fronts/naval presence.

+Debugging: `imgui ai theaters` and aiview overlays surface membership and weight decisions.

 ### Common Strategy Types